curvesy/curvesy.github.io/README.md

-### muzikie official website
+# muzikie official website [cult]

-the official website of muzikie platform to discribe our solution, state and news.
+the official website of muzikie platform to narrate our solution,state and news.